 Improve Comfort * Increase Durability * Save Money

 Illinois state energy code requires blower door and duct leakage testing on every new home.
-The IAER's DET Verifier certification is recognized by the state of Illinois (along with BPI, HERS, and WAP Certification) to demonstrate blower door and duct tightness test competence.
-See the list of certified professionals.
+The IAER's DET Verifier certification is recognized (along with BPI, HERS, and WAP Certification) to demonstrate blower door and duct tightness test competence.
+See the list of certified professionals in Illinois here.
 DET Verifiers are trained and quality-assured on an annual basis to:

 This 1-day course is designed by the IL Assoc. of Energy Raters (IAER) to introduce the skills necessary to become a Duct and Envelope Tightness (DET) Verifier, certified to perform the diagnostic testing required for new homes by the 2012 IL Energy Code.
 If you've been thinking about getting BPI or HERS Certified but can't yet make the investment, this DET Verifier certification can be your bridge into offering home performance testing services.